 This is the first time I have ever tried to Sous Vide Steak, or anything for that matter.
 I’ll share with you below our “how-to.”
-Check out the video here I made with The Carolina Meat & Fish Co. using a grass-fed ribeye from Meats by Linz.
-Keep in mind that this recipe will take some planning ahead as it will take at least 40 minutes to sous vide for a mid-rare steak…believe me…so worth it!
+Check out the video here we made at The Carolina Meat & Fish Co. using a grass-fed ribeye from Meats by Linz.
+Keep in mind that this recipe will take some planning.
+It will take at least 40 minutes to sous vide for a mid-rare steak.
+Believe me.
+So worth it!

 Want your steak at a certain temperature?
 I always like my medium-rare, to rare plus.
 For this ribeye, we got to the 130 degree temperature and allowed the steak to sous vide for 40 minutes.
 For recommended temperature and times, click here.
 To purchase the Anova Sous Vide Culinary Precision Cooker we used in the video click here.

 When the steak(s) have reached your desired temperature (see link above), remove sous vide steak and from packaging.
 NOTE: We used a steak that was sealed by the company and sold individually.
 You can use a Ziploc bag if you will be using a steak that is not.
 You can also add flavoring to the bag prior to placing inside the sous vide, if you wish…olive oil, salt, pepper, garlic, herbs, etc.